isobit/pac/README.md

 A simple bash wrapper for pacman.

+Pros:
+* No dependencies, 100% bash script
+* Works with `yaourt` if installed

+Cons:
+* Doesn't cover all of `pacman`'s capabilities

 ## Why?

 I found the flags for pacman hard to remember, and my fingers were used to